When you think of Florida, aka The Sunshine State, you probably think of sun-drenched beaches and bustling theme parks.

 As you can see, the hotel has had a colorful past.
 Add this to the fact that the entire St. Augustine area is considered one of the most haunted cities in the US, and you get the perfect setting for a haunting or two!

 The hotel itself does not freely admit to being haunted, but the staff, guests, and paranormal investigators will all tell you otherwise!
-The 4th floor is said to be the most haunted area of the hotel and some staff actually point blank refuse to clean certain rooms there!
+The 4th floor is the most haunted area of the hotel, and some staff actually point blank refuse to clean certain rooms there!

 Be sure to ask for the fourth floor!

 13. The Riddle House, West Palm Beach

-The Riddle House is an Edwardian style house that was built back in 1905 in West Palm Beach, but it was moved to Yesteryear Village at a later date.
-Originally, it served as a funeral parlor until it was bought by Karl Riddle in the 1920s to serve as his private residence.
+The Riddle House is an Edwardian style house built back in 1905 in West Palm Beach, but it was moved to Yesteryear Village later.
+Originally, it served as a funeral parlor until Karl Riddle bought it in the 1920s to serve as his private residence.

 One of the most active spirits there is a man named Joseph who used to work for the Riddles.
-Joseph hanged himself in the attic rather than facing his money worries and he is now said to inhabit this attic.
+Joseph hanged himself in the attic rather than facing his money worries, and he is now said to inhabit this attic.

 He has a particular dislike for men and has been known to attack any who enter what he now regards as his domain!

 14. The Cuban Club, Ybor City

 The Cuban Club was built in 1917 following the migration of many Cubans into the United States.
-There has actually been a clubhouse there in the past, but it was destroyed in a fire in 1916 which is why the members decided to start planning its bigger, better replacement.
+There has actually been a clubhouse there in the past, but it was destroyed in a fire in 1916, which is why the members decided to start planning its bigger, better replacement.